Interstitial condensation: experts explain the signs, causes, and how to prevent it

-In this guide, we explain what interstitial condensation is, how to spot it before it begins to cause problems for you, how to prevent it and the ways in which you can put it right.
+In this guide, we explain what interstitial condensation is, how to spot it before it begins to cause problems for you, how to prevent it, and the ways in which you can put it right.

 What is interstitial condensation?

-Interstitial condensation is quite different from 'surface condensation' which is a far more obvious issue, causing droplets of water to appear on the surfaces of your home — window condensation is a good example of surface condensation.
+Interstitial condensation is quite different from surface condensation, which is a much more obvious issue that causes droplets of water to appear on the surfaces of your home.
+Think of the condensation on your toilet cistern, mirror or windows – all of these are good examples.

-“Surface condensation happens when the humidity in your home changes — such as when cooking or taking a shower," explains Ian Kernaghan, head of product, design and development at Eurocell.
-Think of the condensation that forms on your toilet cistern, mirror or windows — all of these are good examples.
+“Surface condensation happens when the humidity in your home changes – such as when cooking or taking a shower," explains Ian Kernaghan, head of product, design and development at Eurocell.

-"Interstitial condensation, on the other hand, penetrates deep into your walls, floors and roof and can seriously damage your property," continues Ian.
-"It happens when warm air vapour travels through your walls or surfaces and cools down inside it, depositing moisture."
+"Interstitial condensation, on the other hand, penetrates deep into your walls, floors and roof and can seriously damage your property.
+It happens when warm air vapour travels through your walls or surfaces and cools down inside it, depositing moisture."

 What causes interstitial condensation?